 In the beginning we practice Miksang photography and it trains us to synchronize our eye.
 Continued practice will eventually lead to synchronizing our eye, mind and heart with the world.
 When this happens a certain harmonization occurs.

 Harmonization here refers to ‘without struggle’.
 We begin to relax and stop overthinking.
 When we stop overthinking we experience space.
 And space brings clarity.
 The end result is that we exit from our habitual routine of ‘not noticing’.
 We refocus and see in a fresh way.

 Our camera serves as a tool to open to this space, to the world.
 Once we begin to start tuning into the world, or environment, and begin the practice of synchronizing our eye and mind it will come with ease.
 This practice of synchronization with the world is referred to as a “Flash of Perception” (FoP).

 Join me, Anna Hergert (Certified Nalanda Miksang Instructor) in exploring the phenomenal world while developing your “Good Eye”.

 One, two- and multiple day workshops exploring Nalanda Miksang Levels 1 and 2 are now available.
 Contact <firstname.lastname@example.org> for details.
 I am based in south central Saskatchewan but am open to travel to your location.
-Groups from 4 to 12 participants will we accommodated.
+Groups up to 8 participants will we accommodated.